EavesGroup/Manual/_posts/theory/2023-02-01-master_equations.md

 \end{align}
 $$

 where we have broken the operator into two parts using a time ordered exponential to ensure time-dependent operators are ordered from right to left with increasing time arguments.
-An operator \(A\) in the interaction picture is defined as
+An operator $$A$$ in the interaction picture is defined as

 $$
 \begin{equation}